Kitware/trame/docs/vitepress/guide/versions/features.md

 # Features by versions

+## Version 3.10

+This version is bringing a new tool around VTK for debugging remote rendering deployment.
+More information are captured [here](https://trame.readthedocs.io/en/latest/tools.vtk.html).

 ## Version 3.9

 This version is bringing new classes to help with application or component setup.